duckduckgo/tracker-blocklists/web/EXAMPLES.md

 We have `default: ignore`, so we only block requests that match a rule.
 - The first rule doesn't have any `options` or `exceptions`, so we block any matching request.
-- The second rule has 'options', we will only block requests that match the rule and come from a site matching the domains list.
+- The second rule has `options`, we will only block requests that match the rule and come from a site matching the domains list.
 - The third rule has a both `exceptions` and `options`.
 For this rule we only block the request when it matches one of the `options` domains, and only if it doesn't also match an `exceptions` domain.
 ```json
 {